Unit 1 - Practice Quiz

 Ampere Circuital Law Easy

-B. The electric flux through the path
+B. The magnetic flux through the path

-D. The magnetic flux through the path
+D. The electric flux through the path

 17 Who introduced the concept of displacement current to modify Ampere's Law?